ed3899/vagrant-base-ubuntu-jammy/README.md

 If you ran into issues while downloading the box, go to [Troubleshooting](#firewall-issues-while-downloading-the-box)

-- Once changes are done:
+- Once changes are done, ssh into the VM:

 `vagrant ssh`